-My studies of infectious pathogens includes a rich assortment of topics, including host-pathogen population dynamics, host specificity, the evolution of virulence, and the costs of resistance and defense.
+The overall questions driving my research center on understanding the ecological and genetic factors contributing to variation in infection and virulence.
+My studies includes a rich assortment of topics, including host-pathogen population dynamics, vector feeding and host specificity, the evolution of virulence, and the costs of resistance and defense.
 These investigationsuse molecular ecology, population genetics, and complex systems modeling.

 Whirling Disease: In collaboration with Billie L. Kerans (Montana State University), and Donna M. Rizzo (University of Vermont), I am helping to characterize Oligocheate communities to monitor Myxobolus cerebralis infection on the Madison River, MT.

 In the 1950's, the fish parasite, Myxobolus cerebralis invaded the US from Europe.
 Although M. cerebralis has been detected in watersheds throughout much of the US, the distribution and severity of whirling disease is both regionally and locally variable.

 Myxobolus cerebralis has a two-host life cycle alternating between salmonid fish and the oligochaete worm, Tubifex tubifex.
 We are examining how the introduced parasite affects genetic variation in the invertebrate host, disease incidence in the vertebrate host and ultimately community dynamics.

 Lodh, N., D. Rizzo, B. Kerans, S. McGinnis and L. Stevens.
 2015.
 If you’ve seen one worm, have you seen them all?
 Spatial community and population genetic structure of three tubificid taxa in Montana watersheds.
 Freshwater Science.